spine-tools/SpineOpt.jl/docs/src/advanced_concepts/temporal_framework.md

 #### Rolling horizon with multiple blocks
 ##### Rolling horizon with different window sizes
 Similar to what has been discussed above in [Different regions/commodities in different resolutions](@ref), different commodities or regions can be modeled with a different resolution in the rolling horizon setting.
 The way to do it is completely analogous.
-Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `temporal_block_end` paramter. #TODO: What happens to coupling constraints between different regions?
+Furthermore, when using the rolling horizon framework, a different window size can be chosen for the different modeled components, by simply using a different `block_end` parameter. #TODO: What happens to coupling constraints between different regions?

 ##### Rolling horizon where the resolution is dependent on the absolute time
 TODO : How can this be done, since there is no parameter that indicates whether a temporal block is static or rolling

 ##### Putting it all together: rolling horizon with variable resolution that differs for different model components
 Below is an example of an advanced use case in which a rolling horizon optimization is used, and different model components are optimized with a different resolution.
 By choosing the relevant parameters in the following way:
-* `model_instance`
+* `model`
   * `roll_forward`: 4h
 * `temporal_blocks`
   * `temporal_block_A`
-    * `resolution`: [1h 1h 2h 2h 3h 3h]
+    * `resolution`: [1h 1h 2h 2h 2h 3h 3h]
     * `block_end`: 14h
   * `temporal_block_B`
     * `resolution`: [2h 2h 4h 6h]